SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q70.
 What is the difference between for and while loops?

+A70.
+The biggest difference between a for loop and a while loop is that a for loop is used when the number of iterations are known.
+On the other hand, a while loop is used when you want to iterate only until a condition is met.

 Q71.
 What is the use of continue statement?

 Q72.
 What is the use of break statement?